MiniZinc/minizinc-js/README.md

 const model = new MiniZinc.Model();
 // Add a file with a given name and string contents model.addFile('test.mzn', 'var 1..3: x; int: y;');
+// If you're using NodeJS, you can add files from the filesystem directly model.addFile('test.mzn');
 // Add model code from a string model.addString('int: z;');
 // Add data in DZN format